-- 8. Lord Lloyd advised that a permanent law was needed.
-First the Government and then Parliament agreed, taking his report as a template for the comprehensive code of antiterrorism legislation that, after careful debate, turned into the seven parts, 16 schedules and more than 300 pages of the Terrorism Act 2000.
-That Act in turn was to influence the laws adopted by other countries in the succeeding years.3 - 9.
+- anti-terrorism law to replace the temporary statutes, applicable largely to Northern Ireland, which had been subject to annual parliamentary renewal since 1974. - 7.
+As we have seen, this report was written not in some pre-lapsarian age of terroristic innocence but rather at a time when both international terrorism and Northern Ireland-related terrorism, as they are now referred to, were very much a fact of life on this island.
+Nor was any improvement being counted upon.
+Lord Lloyd, advised by Professor Wilkinson, warned of what he called "the worrying trend towards the use by terrorists of more and more deadly methods", noted that "the hijacking of aircraft has given way to their destruction in mid-air", and drew attention to what he called "the spectre of the possible use by terrorists of nuclear, chemical and biological materials" a risk fresh in his mind after the deadly sarin gas attack on the Tokyo subway in the previous year, but one which since then has thankfully, and perhaps surprisingly, remained more spectral than real. - 8.
+Lord Lloyd advised that a permanent law was needed.
+First the Government and then Parliament agreed, taking his report as a template for the comprehensive code of anti-terrorism legislation that, after careful debate, turned into the seven parts, 16 schedules and more than 300 pages of the Terrorism Act 2000. - 9.
 Much of what became the 2000 Act was taken from the Northern Irish legislation and given general application; other elements were new.
 The 2000 Act was, or appeared to be, a comprehensive code. - 10.
 In the following year, the Home Affairs Select Committee remarked that "this country has more anti-terrorist legislation on its statute books than almost any other developed democracy".
 But it did so as it began its consideration of another Bill, prompted this time by the attacks of 9/11. - 11.
-Today, the Act of 2000 has many new and unpredicted companions on the United Kingdom statute book: in particular, the Anti-Terrorism Crime and Security Act 2001, passed in the weeks after 9/11; the Criminal Justice (International Cooperation) Act 2003; the Prevention of Terrorism Act 2005; the Terrorism Act 2006, giving effect to Tony Blair's declaration, shortly after the London attacks of 7/7, that "the rules of the game have changed"; the Counter-Terrorism Act 2008; the Terrorist Asset-Freezing Act 2010; the Terrorism Prevention and Investigation Measures Act 2011 and the Protection of Freedoms Act 2012.
-(Though the last three, as we shall see, gently reversed the direction of travel.)
+Today, the Act of 2000 has many new and unpredicted companions: in particular, the Anti-Terrorism Crime and Security Act 2001, passed in the weeks after 9/11; the Criminal Justice (International Cooperation) Act 2003; the Prevention of Terrorism Act 2005; the Terrorism Act 2006, giving effect to Tony Blair's declaration, shortly after the London attacks of 7/7, that "the rules of the game have changed"; the Counter-Terrorism Act 2008; the Terrorist Asset-Freezing Act 2010; the Terrorism Prevention and Investigation Measures Act 2011 and the Protection of Freedoms Act 2012.
+Though the last three, as we shall see, begin to reverse the direction of travel.

-ARE ANTI-TERRORISM LAWS A GOOD IDEA?
+WHY DO WE NEED ANTI-TERRORISM LAWS?